Setting Goals Large

 Also use this article to find out more information:

-Log-in to your Illinois workNet account to access the skill and interest surveys anytime from your account dashboard!
+Log-in to your Illinois workNet account to access the skills and interests surveys anytime from your account dashboard!

 Explore Careers